natebarksdale/natebarksdale.github.io/src/content/blog/2010-09-25-guarding-matisse-photo-by-andy-freeberg.md

 description: An exploration of the unique experiences of women who oversee Russian art museums, specifically highlighting the patience required to engage with art on a deep level.
 emoji: 🎨
 tags:
-  - 👩‍🎨 Art Guardians
+  - 🎨 Art
+  - 🇷🇺 Russia
+  - 📝 Writing
+  - 🏛️ Museums
-  - 🖼️ Museums
+  - 🖼️ Artifacts
 haiku: |
   In silent watch mode,
   Women guard colors and forms,